No. 18 Charleston wins 20 straight, beats Northeastern 87-61 - WHIZ News

 UP NEXT

-Charleston: Will go for win No. 21 in a row at home against Hofstra next Saturday.
+Charleston: Will go for win No. 21 in a row at home next Saturday against second-place Hofstra (13-8, 6-2).

 Northeastern: Visits Towson on Thursday.